 Research Now, Save Time Later

 Choosing a theme for your WordPress site can be an intimidating and sometimes tedious job.
-Given the importance of your theme, however, it’s always beneficial to put in research before installing one.
-Follow these guidelines to narrow down your search to the best options — doing this will save you time spent dealing with any complications down the road.
+Given the importance of your theme, however, it’s always beneficial to put in research before making a decision.
+Follow the guidelines above to narrow down your search to the best options.